-Pursuant to California Environmental Quality Act (Public Resources Code Section 21000, et seq. ("CEQA")), Pub.
-Res.
-Code Sec.
-21080(b)(5) and the State CEQA Guidelines (California Code of Regulations, Title 14, Sections 15000, et seq.)
+Pursuant to California Environmental Quality Act (Public Resources Code Sections 2000, et seq. ("CEQA")), and the State CEQA Guidelines (California Code of Regulations, Title 14, Sections 15000, et seq.)
 Section 15270, a project that is denied or rejected is exempt from the requirements of CEQA.